vincent-ledu/ansible-helloworld/README.md

 ## Step 3

-Write a role to install this project on localhost: https://github.com/abkunal/Chat-App-using-Socket.io
+Write a role to install this project on target: https://github.com/abkunal/Chat-App-using-Socket.io

 ### Step 3.1